John Guard: New Zealand

 Guard can lay credit to a number of European firsts in New Zealand's South Island.
-His whaling station, established at Te Awaiti on the Arapaoa Island shore of Tory Channel in 1827, was the first permanent settlement in the South Island. (previous whaling stations having been seasonal) Guard's wife Elizabeth or Betty (née Parker, 1814–1870) whom he married in Sydney in 1830, was the first European woman to settle in the South Island.
+His whaling station, established at Te Awaiti on the Arapaoa Island shore of Tory Channel in 1827, was the first permanent settlement in the South Island, previous whaling stations having been seasonal.
+Guard's wife Elizabeth or Betty (née Parker, 1814–1870) whom he married in Sydney in 1830, was the first European woman to settle in the South Island.
 Guard's son, John junior (born 1 October 1831) was the first European child born in the South Island and his daughter Louisa (born late 1833) the first female child.

 A year after starting the Te Awaiti station, in 1828, he started a branch whaling station at Port Underwood using the ship Waterloo.
 He used the ship to transport flax, whale oil and seal skins to Sydney three times per year, returning with supplies and trade goods.
 Later he had to abandon the Te Awaiti station.

 In 1834 he was wrecked off the Taranaki coast in the Harriet with his wife and family and crew.
 The survivors were attacked by two different groups of local Māori.
 The wreck was plundered and 14 crew killed and two eaten.
 Betty Guard was tomahawked in the head, only her comb saving her life.
-Mrs Guard and her daughter were taken by the chief but the young boy of two 1/2, was taken away from his mother and not seen for two months.
+Mrs Guard and her daughter were taken by the chief but the two and a half-year-old boy was taken away from his mother and not seen for two months.

 Sir Richard Bourke, the governor of New South Wales, dispatched HMS Alligator to Taranaki with a group of 60 British soldiers from the 50th Regiment of Foot onboard.
 They landed a small party on the coast and attempted negotiations with the Māori captors to recover the eight remaining crew (along with Guard's wife and two children, John and Louisa) but were chased away.
 The Alligator was then forced out to sea by bad weather.